HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

 topic: technology
 level: expert
 chapter: "What is a Blockchain?"
+further_reads: [blockchain_demo, why_blockchain_is_hard, bitcoin_developer_reference]
 ---

 The first use case for blockchain technology is digital money.
 To have a monetary system without central control you must have a special and sophisticated way to handle all the data produced with each transfer.
 Imagine if every person could access and modify the databases kept by banks.
 It would be a disaster.

 In order to make decentralized money a reality a method of accounting had to be developed - the [UTXO model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}), also referred to as *triple-entry accounting*.
 Every account balance can be computed at any time by storing all transactions in a digital ledger.

 A digital ledger used for digital money requires a set of properties that were not achievable before blockchain came along.
 In this article, we will look at how this translates to the way data is handled on a blockchain.